edjw/game-image-resizer/README.md

 Run `python main.py path/to/games.txt`

-It will save the processed images in a folder called `game_images` in the same folder as `main.py`
+If you're running this as a script, it will save the processed images in a folder called `game_images` in the same folder as `main.py`

+If you're running this as a standalone program, it'll put `game_images` in your home directory.

 Games that only loosely match a game on Board Game Geek will be saved in a subfolder of `game_images` called `game_images/check_these_games` for later checking.

-## To Do

-* make it easy for others to use: packaged up for mac/windows/etc with a GUI and file picker instead of forcing use of text file
+## How to build the standalone program

+`pip install pyinstaller`

+To make a single executable file that packages up everything in the app run:

+`pyinstaller main.py -F -n NAME_OF_APP -p VIRTUAL_ENV_FOLDER`

+-F makes it a single app. -n specifies the name. -p specifies other folders it should pull in resources from

+then

+`pyinstaller NAME_OF_APP.spec`